 Related reading:

-For more great guides to cameras, including the best cameras that we think you should be looking at buying, have a look at our latest buying guides, or the latest reviews.
+For more great guides to cameras, including the best cameras that we think are the best to buy, read our latest buying guides, or the latest reviews.

 Follow AP on Facebook, Twitter, Instagram, YouTube and TikTok.